 “The term refers to a person who wears the clothing of the opposite sex because it is the clothing of the opposite sex.
 This excludes people who wear opposite sex clothing for other reasons.
 Cross-dressers may not identify with, or want to be the opposite gender, nor adopt the behaviours or practices of the opposite gender, and generally do not want to change their bodies.
 This term is associated with transvestite, though some cross-dressers would not identify as such.”

 The specified definition of those who fall under the ‘trans’ umbrella is so wide as to be meaningless.
-It allows both a diagnosis of children as ‘trans’ and affords protection to anyone wanting to enter private facilities for women and girls for whatever reason:
+It allows both a diagnosis of children as ‘trans’ if they fail to conform to expected gender roles, and affords protection to anyone wanting to enter private facilities for women and girls for whatever reason:

 “The terms ‘trans people’ and ‘transgender people’ are both often used as umbrella terms for people whose gender identity and/or gender expression differs from their birth sex, including transsexual people (those who intend to undergo, are undergoing or have undergone a process of gender reassignment to live permanently in their acquired gender), transvestite/cross-dressing people (those who wear clothing traditionally associated with the other gender either occasionally or more regularly), androgyne/polygender people (those who do not identify with male or female

 identities and do not identify as male or female), and others who define as gender variant.”

 Equality Act 2010 Statutory Code of Practice (2011)